How & Where to Buy Ethereum (ETH)

-The best ways to buy, sell, send & spend ETH
+Use Ethereum: Ways to send & spend ETH

 What is Ethereum?

 Ethereum is a blockchain-based, open source computing platform and is the source of the cryptocurrency called Ether.
-However, Ether and Ethereum are freely interchanged and the popular name for this cryptocurrency is Ethereum and is denoted by ETH.
+However, Ether and Ethereum are freely interchanged and the popular name for this cryptocurrency is Ethereum, denoted by the symbol ETH.

 History of Ethereum

-Ethereum was launched in 2014 by Vitalik Buterin, a former Bitcoin developer with the significant addition of scripting for application development.
+Ethereum was launched in 2014 by Vitalik Buterin, a former Bitcoin developer, with the significant addition of scripting for application development.
 Two Swiss companies, Ethereum Switzerland GmbH and the Ethereum Foundation were involved during the development.
-In July 2014, Ethereum went public with the first crowdsale where people purchased Ethereum by paying through the predecessor, Bitcoin.
+In July 2014, Ethereum went public with the first crowdsale where people purchased Ethereum by paying through its predecessor, Bitcoin.